By Dominique A. Robinson, NextGen Pastor at Shaw Temple AME Zion Church.

 The iHomiletic’s use of social media can become significantly helpful to connecting to Black Millennials.
 It meets Black Millennials where they are within and outside of the church walls.
 It assists them with being able to cope with evils of the day in the same mediums – social media and technology – they they are being bombarded with discouraging images and news.

 I hope that I have made it clear what the iHomiletic is and how it can be helpful for preachers as they seek to reconnect with a generation that seems to be too focused on posting and sharing.
 In the next post I will share how to develop an iHomily™.

-Dominique A. Robinson is an ordained Elder in the AME Zion Church.
-She is also on staff at New Life Presbyterian Church and Columbia Theological Seminary.
+Dominique A. Robinson is NextGen Pastor at Shaw Temple AME Zion Church.
+She was previously on staff at New Life Presbyterian Church and Columbia Theological Seminary.

 Evelyn L. Parker, Trouble Don’t Last Always: Emancipatory Hope Among African American Adolescents (Cleveland, OH: Pilgrim Press, 2003).

 Zack Whittaker, “Defining the iGeneration: Not Just a Geeky Bunch of Kids,” ZDNet.com, June 20, 2010, accessed July 14, 2014, http://www.zdnet.com/blog/igeneration/defining-the-igeneration-not-just-a-geeky-bunch-of-kids/5336.